brendonmcnulty/datafun-06-eda/README.md

 To highlight the strongest performers, we calculated the **median efficiency differential** for each conference across 2015–2025.
 - A **bar chart** showcased the Top 5 conferences.
 - Observations: These conferences stand out with sustained competitive advantage, likely driven by stronger recruiting, coaching, and resources.

+### Correlation Heatmap of Key Metrics
+To better understand how the main efficiency metrics relate to each other,
+a correlation heatmap was generated.

+Key findings:
+- **Adjusted Offensive Efficiency** and **Efficiency Differential** are **strongly positively correlated** (r ≈ 0.88).
+- **Adjusted Defensive Efficiency** and **Efficiency Differential** are **strongly negatively correlated** (r ≈ -0.85).
+- **Tempo** shows almost no correlation with performance (r ≈ -0.06).

+This confirms that **two-way efficiency (offense + defense)** is the driving factor in sustained conference success,
+while pace of play has little direct effect on outcomes.

+---

+### Final Storytelling & Conclusion
+This exploratory data analysis (EDA) examined NCAA conference performance (2015–2025)
+through adjusted offense, adjusted defense, tempo, and a derived efficiency differential.

+**Key takeaways:**
+- Balance matters: Conferences that maintain strong offense **and** defense achieve the highest net efficiency.
+- Tempo ≠ success: Style of play (fast vs. slow pace) is not a predictor of results.
+- Stability vs. volatility: Some conferences show consistent efficiency year-to-year, while others swing widely.

+**Overall insight:**
+The most successful conferences are those that sustain high offensive output **while limiting opponent efficiency**,
+not those that simply play faster.